Kotti/Kotti/docs/first_steps/tut-1.rst

 types to a site, `kotti_gallery`_, for adding a photo album content type, `kotti_blog`_, for blog and blog entry content types, etc.

 The add-on we will make, kotti_mysite, will be just like those, in that it will be a proper Python package created with the same command line tools used to make `kotti_media`_, `kotti_blog`_, and the others.
-We will install kotti_mysite into our virtualenv, in the same way that we might wish later to install, for example, `kotti_media`_.
+We will set up kotti_mysite for our Kotti site, in the same way that we might wish later to install, for example, `kotti_media`_.

-So, we are working in the mysite directory, a virtualenv.
-We will create the add-on as mysite/kotti_mysite. kotti_mysite will be a proper Python package, installable into our virtualenv.
+So, we are working in the ``mysite`` directory, a virtualenv.
+We will create the add-on as ``mysite/kotti_mysite``. kotti_mysite will be a proper Python package, installable into our virtualenv.

 .. _mailing list: http://groups.google.com/group/kotti
 .. _#kotti: //irc.freenode.net/#kotti